Program Overview

 I'm an adult learner.
 Will I be out of place?
 Will I be the oldest student in class?

-There are many adult learners in RCBC courses and DHY is no exception.
+There are many adult learners in RCBC courses and dental hygiene is no exception.
 The mix of students varies from year to year but we have had students ranging in age from 20 to 50.
 People who are serious about their education and dedicated to succeeding in the program are never out of place.

 I have no dental experience.
 Is it necessary to have worked in a dental office to be accepted?
 Will I be able to understand what is going on if I have never been employed in the dental field?